mmguero/zeek-docker/README.md

 …
 ```

-After building your derivative image, you could run it directly or run `zeek-docker.sh` with a `ZEEK_DOCKER_IMAGE` environment variable containing the name of your image.
+After building your derivative image, you could run it directly or run `zeek-docker.sh` with a `ZEEK_IMAGE` environment variable containing the name of your image.